-7.21 The Commissioners use Arlingclose as their external treasury management advisers via the Force's Treasury team.
-The Commissioners recognise that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
+- 7.23 The Commissioners use Arlingclose as their external treasury management advisers via the Force's Treasury team.
+The Commissioners recognise that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 7.24 Investment Training: The needs of the Force's treasury management staff for training in investment management are assessed every 12 months as part of the staff appraisal process, and additionally when the responsibilities of individual members of staff change.